FriendsOfOxid/community-map/_directory/README.md

 The project is hosted at GitHub, which allows for everyone to add and manage their map entries by themselves!
 This is pretty cool.

-Learn about 3 ways how to manage your entry:
+Learn about three ways how to manage your entry:

 ## 1. Send a pull request